Platform and Technology Capabilities

 In the E-commerce world, chatbots are bringing about a transformation and enabling retailers to foster better shopping experiences.
 The rise of AI chatbots in the business world is enormous.
 According to Global Market Insights, the overall market size for chatbots worldwide will be over $1.3 billion by 2024.
-Being part of a wider transition to automate business processes and systems that support customer service in the e-commerce industry, chatbots streamline a vast matrix of complex interactions.
+Being part of a wider transition to automate business processes and systems that support customer service in the e-commerce industry, chatbots streamline a vast matrix of complex interactions and drive businesses forward.

 In the e-commerce world, chatbots are transforming the experience users have with businesses and replacing it with an experience they have with friends.
 Since they are built with AI and driven by a predefined set of rules, they learn and adapt themselves to complex business problems and offer quick solutions to user inquiries – just as humans would.
-The benefits of using chatbots for your e-commerce business are many:
+The benefits of using chatbots for your e-commerce business are many, let’s dig in.

 Most customers expect businesses to be available 24 hours a day, 7 days a week.
 While having a customer service team around-the-clock is an (expensive) option, with chatbots you can eliminate that cost and still ensure your customers are catered to immediately by chatbots – irrespective of what time of the day it is.
 Offering 24-hour support is a great way to ensure customer satisfaction.

-Chatbots can also be used to collect data about your visitors and use it to make better product suggestions and recommendations.
-Understanding customer inquiries, their needs and preferences can allow you to personalize product pages and build customer loyalty and affinity.
-What’s more, chatbots can also notify customers when items are out of stock, and suggest appropriate alternate products based on their preferences while informing them about their expected delivery date and time.
-Retail giant H&M’s chatbot asks customers some questions about their style and offers products accordingly.
+Chatbots can also be used to collect data about your visitors and leverage it to make better product suggestions and recommendations.
+Understanding customer inquiries, their needs, and preferences can allow you to personalize product pages and build customer loyalty and affinity.
+In addition, chatbots can also notify customers when items are out of stock, and suggest appropriate alternate products based on their preferences while informing them about their expected delivery date and time.
+For instance, retail giant H&M’s chatbot asks customers some questions about their style and offers products accordingly.
 When it comes to e-commerce, personalization is everything, and chatbots are a great way to forge a stronger, more relevant connection.

-Having chatbots do most (or probably all) of your customer service activities can help you save a substantial amount of money on your customer service team.
-Efficient customer assistance by chatbots requires less human support, allowing you to drive your focus on more critical aspects of your e-commerce site such as page layout or checkout.
+Having chatbots do most (or probably all) of your customer service activities can help save a substantial amount of money on customer service.
+Efficient customer assistance by chatbots requires less human support, allowing you to drive your focus on more critical aspects of your e-commerce site, such as page layout or checkout.
 You can also dramatically reduce human error and enable efficient customer service with minimal resource costs.

 Contrary to popular belief, an abandoned cart can also be a great source of revenue.
 Chatbots can remind users of items in their abandoned shopping cart and ask them if they are willing to proceed towards checkout or if they would like to clean their cart.
 On most occasions, such reminders push customers to revisit their cart and enable them to purchase some if not all of the items in their cart.

-E-commerce customers are always on the lookout for high-value experiences that make their shopping journey exciting and personal.
-One way to achieve this is by allowing consumers to engage in one-to-one conversations with chatbots and have their questions answered quickly and easily.
+E-commerce customers are always on the lookout for high-value personalized experiences that make their shopping journey exciting and distinctive..
+One way to achieve this is by allowing consumers to engage in one on one conversations with chatbots and have their questions answered quickly and easily.
 If you’re planning on building your own chatbot and offering a customer experience like never before, here are some tips:

 Although chatbots can hold conversations just as fluently as humans, never let customers assume they are speaking to a human and not a bot.
-Automated responses can help gather basic information from customers, but since many do not prefer speaking to machines, its best if you admit who you are, rather than trying to be someone you’re not.
+Automated responses can help gather basic information from customers, but since many do not prefer speaking to machines, it’s best to make it clear to the customer that you are in fact a chatbot.

-Every customer appreciates his/her privacy; therefore, never let the chatbot get too intrusive.
+Every customer appreciates his/her privacy, therefore, never let the chatbot get too intrusive.
 Allow it to communicate only when asked to.
-Also, since customers might share a lot of personal and private information with the chatbot, safeguard and protect that information and value their privacy under all circumstances.
+Also, since customers might share a lot of personal and private information with the chatbot, safeguard and protect that data and value their privacy under all circumstances.

 Since chatbots are expected to have answers to all possible customer inquiries, make sure yours is equipped and trained appropriately.
 Deeply integrating AI into your chatbot can enable it to locate and provide accurate information to customers.
 If your chatbot is in the middle of performing a task and there is a modification, the customer can be informed for complete transparency.